U.S.'s Lew talks up policies to spur demand in Europe

 A U.S. Treasury official told reporters travelling with Lew from Berlin to his next stop in Paris that the United States and Germany disagreed on the extent to which budget austerity can slow economic growth.

-But the official, speaking on condition of anonymity, said Europe was aware of the need to boost demand and combat persistent unemployment, adding that talks between the two officials had focused on areas of agreement.
+But the official, speaking on condition of anonymity, said Europe was aware of the need to boost demand and combat persistent unemployment, adding that Germany was thinking about how best to spur growth and that talks between the two officials had focused on areas of agreement.

 "Nobody, including in Europe, sees this contrast between fiscal consolidation and growth.
 Our common position is of growth-friendly consolidation or of sustainable growth, however you want to call it," Schaeuble told reporters.